darissthedev/social-activism-capstone-app-client/README.md

-### 1. Working Prototype (to do later)
+### 1. Working Prototype (done)
-You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://social-activism-capstone-app.herokuapp.com/
+You can access a working prototype of the React app here: https://wokeapp-k7nkbvzbq.vercel.app/ and Node app here: https://social-activism-capstone-app.herokuapp.com/